AlienCyberCoat/VR-Drums-Ultimate-Streamer/readme.md

 ░░░░░**MIDI**░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

-To have VR Drums Ultimate Streamer communicate to an internal or external controller MIDI synthesizer.
+To have VR Drums Ultimate Streamer communicate to an internal or with an external controller MIDI synthesizer.
 Launch the MidiBridge.exe file located in VRDUS root installation folder.

 ![image](https://github.com/AlienCyberCoat/VR-Drums-Ultimate-Streamer/assets/77039180/159b793f-310e-474b-9e2b-6b7eeaf0c688)